 BSc in Information Technology

-Designed for those who have already earned 240 Computing or IT specific credits at level 4 and 5, and wish to complete a bachelors level degree.
+Designed for Birkbeck students who have already earned 240 Computing or IT specific credits at level 4 and 5, and wish to complete a bachelors level degree.
 Allows you to transfer your credits and graduate in one year full-time, or two years part-time.
-Applications are welcome from graduates of the Birkbeck FdSc, and from individuals who have studied at other universities and colleges.

 - To develop BSc level knowledge and technical skills in Computing and IT.

 - To develop the ability to learn independently and collectively.